dannycahoon/apiWorkshop/tutorials/manage/apis/create_api/README.md

   1. Enter the Apiary Mock Service URL from [Designing an API](../../design/design_api) in the back-end Service URL field.
   1. Remove the “/tickets” from the mock-service URL so the API can be designed to call multiple end-points such as “/incidents”
 1. Leave the Service Account as None
+1. If your gateway is behind your corporate firewall, then you will need to make sure that the *Use Gateway Node Proxy* is checked.
 1. Click Apply.
 1. Click Save Changes.

+## Understanding the Request and Response Flow
+In this lab, you simply configured the request flow.
+In the policy definition, you will see *Request* and *Response* head tabs.

+Click the Response tab to view a top-down visual representation of the response flow.
+You will notice the available policies change as well.
+The Service and API Response entries cannot be edited.

+In the response flow, the service response happens first.
+The response from the back-end service is always the first entry in the outbound flow.
+You can place additional policies in this flow.
+Policies are run in order, with the uppermost policy run first, followed by the next policy, and so on, until the response is sent back to the client.
+An example of this is the redaction policy.
+You may want to not return part of the result the back-end system provides

+The API Response entry is a visual representation of the point in the outbound flow when the response is returned to the client.

 ## Conclusion
 In this tutorial you learned the following:
   * How to create an API in API Platform Cloud Service
+  * The difference between the *Request* and *Response* flow

 #### Next Steps
  - [Deploying an API](../deploy_api)